“Flooding Baton Rouge with Hope”: Family nights hosted by Baton Rouge Hope Zone Initiative offer resources, entertainment

 • Build and enhance the capacity of cross-sector partnerships and community residents to more effectively target the presenting crime issues and to ensure the long term implementation of broader neighborhood revitalization strategies.

-The LSU Office of Social Service Research & Development (OSSRD) is the program evaluator for this initiative, of which Dr. Tracey Rizzuto, assistant professor in the School of Leadership & Human Resource Development (SLHRD), was a key researcher.
+The LSU Office of Social Research & Evaluation Center (SREC) is the program evaluator for this initiative, of which Dr. Tracey Rizzuto, assistant professor in the School of Leadership & Human Resource Development (SLHRD), was a key researcher.

 The College of Human Sciences & Education (CHSE) is a nationally accredited division of Louisiana State University.
 The College is comprised of the School of Education, the School of Leadership and Human Resource Development, the School of Kinesiology, the School of Library and Information Science, the School of Social Work, and the University Laboratory School.
 These combined schools offer 8 undergraduate degree programs and 18 graduate programs, enrolling more than 1,900 undergraduate and 977 graduate students.
 The College is committed to achieving the highest standards in teaching, research, and service and is continually working to improve its programs.